Everything You Need to Know About Diamond Brilliance

 How to Make Sure you get a Brilliant Diamond

 All of the talk of scintillation, cut, and facts is enough to make anyone’s head spin.
 So, how can you use this knowledge to get the best diamond brilliance in your engagement ring?
 Pay close attention to the cut grade.
 Cut and polish is where these effects are formed and you'll want excellent polish, finish, and cut to get the most brilliance.
 Diamonds that have all three excellent are considered Triple Excellent or Triple X diamonds.

 But don't blindly buy one.
 Instead, talk to a gemologist so you can discuss pavilion angles (you don't want steep ones) and ideal cut (avoiding deep or shallow stones).
 At With Clarity, we have expert gemologists on staff who can explain diamond brilliance to you in depth and help you find the right diamond engagement ring for your dreams — and budget.

-Yes, lab diamonds have the same brilliance as natural diamonds since they too are real diamonds in every way.
+Do lab diamonds have the same brilliance as natural diamonds?

 A diamond gets its brilliance from internal refraction because it has a high refractive index.
 Reflection, refraction, and dispersion give a diamond the sparkle that we have all come to love so much.
 It all comes down to light performance.

 As light hits a diamond, it penetrates the diamond, bounces around and reflects within the diamond, and ultimately returns light to your eye.
 That is the sparkle that we see.
 The cutting of a diamond (angles, location, size, and shape of facets) directly impacts the brilliance.